Omikhleia/resilient.sile/static/adventures/djot/index.md

 ```

 By default, these are rendered using appropriate character glyphs (☐, ☑, ○, ◉) in the text flow.
+Whether these look good or not depends on the current font being used.

 Moreover, if a `.form` class is applied to the list, these elements are rendered as actual interactive form elements in the output PDF.
-A "readonly" boolean attribute is also supported, to make the form non-interactive, while still rendering the checkboxes and radio buttons as form elements.
+A "readonly" boolean attribute is also supported, to make the form non-interactive, while still rendering the checkboxes and radio buttons as form elements, with a proper appearancce.

 ```
 {.form readonly=true|false}